chiubaca/notes/permanent-notes/holograpic-cards-pt1.md

 }
 ```

-We can now work out the relative unit of the cursor position within the `.card`  element with some [maths](https://byjus.com/maths/percentage/#:~:text=To%20determine%20the%20percentage%2C%20we,multiply%20the%20resultant%20by%20100.)!:
+We can now work out the relative unit of the cursor position within the `.card`  element with some basic [maths](https://byjus.com/maths/percentage/#:~:text=To%20determine%20the%20percentage%2C%20we,multiply%20the%20resultant%20by%20100.)!:

-here's the logic we'll need to write:
+Here's the logic we'll need to write:

-- Minus the  card `left` position with the cursor `x` position (this gives us a corrected position value of 0 to the width of the card)
+- Minus the  card `left` position with the cursor `x` position (this gives us a corrected position value of 0 to the max width of the card)
-	-  Divide this value with the `cardWidth` (this converts the value into decimals between 0.0 - 1.0)
+	-  Divide this value with the `cardWidth` (this converts the value into a decimal range 0.0 - 1.0)
-	- multiply by 100 (convert this figure into a percentage value)
+	- Multiply this value by 100 (this converts this figure into a percentage value)
-	-
-- Minus the card `top` position with the cursor `y` position (this gives us a corrected position value of 0 to the height of the card)
+- Minus the card `top` position with the cursor `y` position (this gives us a corrected position value of 0 to the max height of the card)
-	- then divide with the `cardHeight` (this converts the value into decimals between 0.0 - 1.0)
+	-  Divide with the `cardHeight` (this converts the value into decimals between 0.0 - 1.0)
-	- multiply by 100 (convert this figure into a percentage value)
+	- Multiply this value by 100 (this converts this figure into a percentage value)

 Let's convert that pseudo logic into javascript: